 How to Distinguish Foundation Problems from Settling

 In order to diagnose a true foundation problem, you’ll need to look for more warning signs than just visible cracks in your foundation.
-Visible cracks in the foundation can be the first sign of a problem, but they can also be a sign of non-threatening settlement.
+Visible cracks in the foundation can be the first sign of a problem, but they can also be a sign of non-threatening settlement, (especially if they are vertical or hairline width).
 A real foundation problem will have a combination of other signs.
 Want help diagnosing a foundation issue?
 Call our Houston foundation experts for a thorough inspection.

 Old houses might be charming, but advanced foundation problems definitely are not.
 Look for these signs of foundation damage: